Eunice Alberts: Later career (1960–1980)

 During the early 1960s Alberts decided to return to school, having never actually earned a college diploma.
 She entered the New England Conservatory, earning a bachelor's degree in 1967.
 During this time she continued to perform at various concerts, festivals and operas.
 In 1963, upon the death of President John F. Kennedy, Alberts sang in the pontifical mass honoring Kennedy which was broadcast nationally on CBS.
 She performed with the BSO in Mozart's Requiem.
 In 1964 she sang in a number of Schubert works with the BSO under conductor Erich Leinsdorf In 1965 she was the contralto soloist in performances of Handel's Messiah and Bach's B Minor Mass at Avery Fisher Hall under conductor Hermann Scherchen.

 As an opera singer Alberts was highly active and formed a strong partnership with Sarah Caldwell's Opera Company of Boston during the 1960s through the 1980s.
 Her first performance with the company was as the mother in Hänsel und Gretel which was followed shortly thereafter with a performance of Mistress Quickly in Falstaff in 1961.
-She sang regularly with the company over the next seventeen years, notably appearing in the United States premieres of Arnold Schoenberg's Moses und Aron (as the invalid woman, 1966), Roger Sessions's Montezuma (as Cuaximatl, 1976), Glinka’s Ruslan and Ludmilla (as Ratmir, 1977), Rodion Konstantinowitsch Schtschedrin's Tote Seelen (1988), and Rodion Shchedrin's Dead Souls (as Maslennilov, 1988).
+She sang regularly with the company over the next seventeen years, notably appearing in the United States premieres of Arnold Schoenberg's Moses und Aron (as the invalid woman, 1966), Roger Sessions's Montezuma (as Cuaximatl, 1976), Glinka’s Ruslan and Ludmilla (as Ratmir, 1977), and Rodion Shchedrin's Dead Souls (as Maslennilov, 1988).

-Her other Boston roles included Magdalena (1962), the voice of Antonia's mother in The Tales of Hoffmann (1965), Kseniya's nurse in Boris Godunov (1966), Mother Goose in The Rake's Progress (1967), Countess Geschwitz in Lulu (1968), Alice in Lucia di Lammermoor (1969), Mary in The Flying Dutchman (1970), The Good Soldier Švejk (1970), Suzuki (1974), Princess Marya Bolkonskay in War and Peace (1974), Beda Balanco in La vida breve (1979), Wessener's mother in Die Soldaten (1982), Junon in Orpheus in the Underworld (1982), and Alkonost in The Invisible City of Kitezh (1983).
+Her other Boston roles included Magdalena (1962), the voice of Antonia's mother in The Tales of Hoffmann (1965), Kseniya's nurse in Boris Godunov (1966), Mother Goose in The Rake's Progress (1967), Countess Geschwitz in Lulu (1968), Alice in Lucia di Lammermoor (1969), Mary in The Flying Dutchman (1970), The Good Soldier Schweik (1970), Suzuki (1974), Princess Marya Bolkonskay in War and Peace (1974), Beda Balanco in La vida breve (1979), Wessener's mother in Die Soldaten (1982), Junon in Orpheus in the Underworld (1982), and Alkonost in The Invisible City of Kitezh (1983).

 Alberts retired from the stage in the late 1980s.